 Dr Max Price, UCT’s Vice Chancellor, writes in World University News about his mission to position UCT as a significant global player - the place to come to learn about Africa and African issues.
 More....

 Now over 180 years old, UCT numbers five Nobel Laureates amongst its renowned graduates.
-It is home to 36% of South Africa’s A-rated researchers – regarded as world leaders in their fields by the National Research Foundation - and heads the league table in receipt of research grants funded by statutory funders e.g. FRD and MRC.
-72% of its students are studying in the ‘hard’ subjects of Engineering, Sciences, Medicine, Law and Commerce.
+It is home to over 34% of South Africa’s A-rated researchers – regarded as world leaders in their fields by the National Research Foundation - and heads the league table in receipt of research grants funded by statutory funders e.g. FRD and MRC.
+Some three-quarters of its students are studying the ‘hard’ subjects of Engineering, Sciences, Medicine, Law and Commerce.
 It has strong research relations with the major UK Russell League universities at both postgraduate and research levels.

-UCT receives 35% of its budget from the state, the balance being made up from student fees (25%), research contracts, investment income, and donations from supporters in South Africa and around the world.
+In 2014 UCT received 23% of its budget from the state, the balance being made up from student fees, research contracts, investment income, and donations from supporters in South Africa and around the world.
 Few grants are made by the state for the student-bridging programmes or capital building projects, thus UCT draws on its operating budget and the help of benefactors to complete its major innovative projects.

-UCT has 24,000 students : 30% are postgraduate, 55% black, and over 50% female.
-20‰ are international students, the majority hailing from other African countries.
-Notably, 40% of Mandela-Rhodes Scholars are at UCT, and 54% of South African Rhodes Scholars at Oxford, came from UCT.
+UCT has 26,300 students : 35% are postgraduate, 60% black, and over 50% female.
+16% are international students, the majority hailing from other African countries.
+75% of the South African Rhodes Scholars Class of 2015 at Oxford came from UCT.